educc/makeshorts/README.md

 - `--verbose` - Stream ffmpeg output to console
 - `--max-duration` - Cap final output length in seconds
 - `--clamp` - Clamp start/end times to input duration instead of failing
+- `--only-audio` - Extract only audio and output as MP3

 ## Examples